Excerpt from the Short Story - The Cupcake Incident

 “You definitely attracted me,” he commented absent-mindedly.
 Then he snapped his head up and added, “Uh, I mean friend-attracted, not attracted-attracted.”

-He nearly groaned at himself.
+He nearly groaned.
 This was not going the way he wanted it to go.
 If he continued making mistakes like this, she would realize just how socially awkward he really was.

 Or read excerpts from the other stories here: